ofiwg/libfabric/man/fi_cxi.7.md

     This enables software to perform load/stores to the device memory via the BAR instead of using device DMA engines.
 Direct load/store access may improve performance.

+*FI_CXI_FORCE_ZE_HMEM_SUPPORT*
+:   Force the enablement of ZE HMEM support.
+By default, the CXI provider will only
+    support ZE memory registration if implicit scaling is disabled (i.e. the environment variables EnableImplicitScaling=0 NEOReadDebugKeys=1 are set).
+Set
+    FI_CXI_FORCE_ZE_HMEM_SUPPORT to 1 will cause the CXI provider to skip the implicit scaling checks.
+GPU direct RDMA may or may not work in this case.

 Note: Use the fi_info utility to query provider environment variables:
 <code>fi_info -p cxi -e</code>